Impact of Forecast Stability on Navigational Contrail Avoidance: Discussion

 \subsection{Operational Implications}

 We note that in practice, navigational avoidance of persistent contrails will involve additional fuel burn and changes in flight times.
 In \ref{sec:fuel}, we present a detailed discussion of the penalties associated with the avoidance profiles used in this study.
-Specifically, avoidance of approximately 90\% of contrail energy forcing is achieved with an approximate fuel penalty of 0.3\% additional fuel burn.
+Specifically, avoidance of approximately 80\%-90\% of contrail energy forcing is achieved with an approximate fuel penalty between 0.2\% and 0.3\% additional fuel burn depending on the choice of minimum segment length.
 While this number is not insignificant, we note that more intelligent optimization procedures (e.g., strategies using lateral as well as vertical avoidance) may substantially reduce this penalty (see \ref{sec:fuel} for futher discussion).
 Other operational considerations, such as effects on workload, airspace congestion, interactions with other meteorological safety considerations (e.g., turbulence and icing), are important but left to future work.

+Finally, we note that we have performed our simulations with a single cost index setting.
+In practice, operators plan trajectories at a variety of cost indices based on various economic and operational considerations.
+An important future piece of work would be to perform a range of contrail avoidance simulations at varying cost indices to understand the effects of variable cost indices on the cost penalties and efficacy of navigational contrail avoidance.
+Such a study may be best carried out by a commercial grade flight planning system similar to \cite{frias_feasibility_2024}.